sallewarkiran/fixer/README.md

 A public instance of the API lives at [https://api.fixer.io](https://api.fixer.io).
 Alternatively, you can run  privately with the provided [Docker image](https://hub.docker.com/r/hakanensari/fixer/).

-Rates are updated around 4PM CET every working day.
+Rates are updated around 4PM CET every wmsorking day.

 ## Usage